 • Slash £22bn-£30bn funding from the NHS by 2020/21 compared with current levels of provision – plus huge social care funding cuts

-• Restrict NHS and cherry-pick patients whose treatments will provide value for money – abandoning the core NHS principle that its treatments are equally available to all who need them
+• Restrict NHS treatments and cherry-pick patients whose treatments will provide value for money – abandoning the core NHS principle that its treatments are equally available to all who need them

 • End public ownership of the NHS by bringing in profiteering private companies, with the aim that by 2020/21 50% of NHS services are provided by public-private partnerships & the private sector match funds public funding for the NHS